JoshJAL/ez-funcs/README.md

 ## Features

-- Several easy utility functions that are useful in many projects.
+- Several utility functions that are useful in many projects.
 - Source code to all of those functions is available in this README.
 - No dependencies, just copy and paste the code you need.